 The next week Nicole and Kate contacted me to let me know that Nicole would be arriving for a one day layover.
 Her hotel would be in downtown Los Angeles, so I asked if I could meet with her when she arrived at the airport which would be about 20 miles closer and a lot easier to get to, which she agreed to.
 I made sure I arrived a little early, and we were able to find each other.
 She even showed me the bruises she still had on her forearms from being knocked to the sand the week before.
 Nicole was so very happy to get back her ring that she felt was lost forever, and I was very glad to be able to be a help for her.

-Farina sent the following testimonial:
+Kate sent the following testimonial:

-If you lose your ring or other metal item of value, call as soon as possible.
+Don’t let the County beach cleaning machines take your lost valuable, call as soon as possible!
 I will work hard, using the most up to date metal detectors, to help you find what you thought might never be found again.
-I search, Beverly Hills, Hermosa Beach, Huntington Beach, Long Beach, Los Angeles, Malibu, Manhattan Beach, Newport Beach, Northridge, Pasadena, Rancho Palos Verdes, Redondo Beach, Santa Monica, Seal Beach, Simi Valley, Thousand Oaks, Torrance, Venice Beach, and all parks, yards, gardens, and ponds (to 5 foot depths) in all of Orange County, all of Los Angeles County, and Ventura County.
+I search, Beverly Hills, Hermosa Beach, Huntington Beach, Long Beach, Los Angeles, Malibu, Manhattan Beach, Newport Beach, Northridge, Pasadena, Redondo Beach, Santa Monica, Seal Beach, Simi Valley, Thousand Oaks, Torrance, Venice Beach, Zuma Beach, and all parks, yards, gardens, and ponds (to 5 foot depths) in all of Orange County, all of Los Angeles County, and Ventura County.